things-to-do

 If you love ruins, swing by the remains of the Convento de San Francisco (designed by Vandelvira) and the old market site.

-9. Antonio Machado Classroom & Literary Trail
+9. Antonio Machado Classroom and Literary Trail

 Baeza spainonfoot 9